exabrial/redex-sm/readme.md

 ## Important Notes

+- Encryption is optional.
+If `keyPassword` is not configured, all session data is stored as plaintext in Redis.
-- Session Attributes that are Java basic types (long, boolean, int, String, etc) are serialized, **but are not encrypted when stored in Redis**. _So don't put the user's password as a session attribute!_
+- When encryption is enabled, session attributes that are Java basic types (long, boolean, int, String, etc) are serialized, **but are not encrypted when stored in Redis**. _So don't put the user's password as a session attribute!_
-- Any other object type is encrypted after being serialized.
+- When encryption is enabled, any other object type is encrypted after being serialized.
 So the user's `Principal` object is encrypted when stored in Redis and is encrypted at rest.

 ## Application Requirements